Flourishing People Producing Thriving Enterprises

 Managing practices, when collectively manifesting these essential attributes, produce a regenerative enterprise.
 In brief, regenerative managing comes down to carrying out these seven imperatives:

-- Infuse meaning inspiring people, guiding the enterprise, and enriching humanity.
+- Infuse meaning to inspire people, guide the enterprise, and enrich humanity.

-- Unleash potential to engage the fullest capability of each contributor.
+- Unleash potential to engage the fullest capability of each contributor to flourish.

 - Embrace individual customers to offer each one just what they want, need, and desire.